ArnobKumarSaha/git/README.md

 To achieve this, stage the files carefully with `git add file_name` command.
 If some file contains changes on multiple topic, use `git add -p file_name`. this will show a promt to select or not a partical changes for `add`.

+`git add -A` (or --all) will stage all the files of the git repo.
+It doesn't make difference if it was run from a sub-directory or not. -A is the difault bahaviour of git add command.

+`git add -u` (--update) will stage all the files except the untracked ones.
+Also, don't use `git add *` as it is more linux specific & it can show unexpected behaviours for deleted & hidden files.

 ## branch
+`git branch -m <old_name> <new_name>` to rename branches.
+Use `-D` for force deletion, `-r` to list the remote branches only, & `-a` to see all branches.

 ## checkout
 `git checkout -b <branch-name>` create & checkout to a branch.